xh3b4sd/clustr-node/README.md

 - `cpu` set cpu affinity using the `taskset` command, which **only works under unix systems**.
 - `command` defines the command that executes `file`.
 By default `file` will be executed using the parents execution command.
 - `respawn` by default is set to `true`.
 To prevent respawning a worker set `respawn` to `false`.
-- `args` an object of command line args that will be given to a process.
+- `args` an object of command line arguments that will be explicitly given to a process. __command line arguments the master receives, WONT BE applied to workers, unless prefixed with `cluster-`__

 To make a worker spawn workers, do something like that.
 ```coffeescript